Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - docker system df show resources list and info
 - $ docker image prune will remove dangling images only
 - $ docker container prune will remove unused containers
-- $ docker system prune -a will remove everything including images and networks.
+- $ docker system prune -a will removes all containers images and networks.
+- $ docker volume rm <volume_name> removes one volume ($ docker volume prune removes all)

 # Container Lifetime & persistent Data
 - Containers are usually immutable (once created cannot be changed) and ephemeral (short-lasting and disposable).
 They can be created any number of times from an image.